-- 219. The Department shall provide four (4) short sleeve shirts, four (4) long sleeve shirts, four (4) pair pants, one (1) foul weather jacket, one (1) belt, two (2) coveralls, two (2) caps, one (1) pair of boots, one (1) key holder, one (1) rain jacket and one (1) rain hood and other items determined appropriate by the Appointing Officer or designee. - 220.
-The Department shall replace items according to each division's specifications and as authorized by the Appointing Officer or designee every twelve (12) months. - 221.
+- 224. The Department shall provide four (4) short sleeve shirts, four (4) long sleeve shirts, four (4) pair pants, one (1) foul weather jacket, one (1) belt, two (2) coveralls, two (2) caps, one (1) pair of boots, one (1) key holder, one (1) rain jacket and one (1) rain hood and other items determined appropriate by the Appointing Officer or designee.
+Employee safety due to environmental extremes and remote duty locations shall be considered in the purchase of items listed. - 225.
+The Department shall replace items according to each division's specifications and as authorized by the Appointing Officer or designee every twelve (12) months. - 226.
 Any items determined by the Appointing Officer or designee to be damaged in the course of duty will be replaced and will not count towards the yearly replacement.